 Do you know how to make a better smoothie that will keep you feeling full and satisfied?

 Smoothies are delicious, portable, and super refreshing (especially in the summer).
-When you make smoothies at home instead of buying from a store, they typically have MUCH LESS sugar and HEALTHIER ingredients.
+When you make smoothies at home instead of buying from a store, they typically have less sugar, healthier ingredients, and keep you full for longer.
 BONUS!

 Are you ready to build a better smoothie?

-The trick to building a better smoothie, is using healthy ingredients, controlling the sugar, and making sure to include a source of protein.
-Adding veggies doesn’t hurt either!
-Although this is optional :).
+The trick to building a better smoothie, is including more foods to build a balanced meal or snack, and not to forget about including a source of protein.
+(Adding veggies doesn’t hurt either, although this is optional!)

 1. Start with the Base: